ConradBailey/MutliThreadedSudoku/README.md

     .test files!
 It should take <=40 seconds to run on the student machines depending on which tests you run (see ./runTests.sh -h for details).
-If you get weird system-created error messages and stuff than you're creating too many threads, both by the script and the program.
+If you get weird system-created error messages and stuff then you're creating too many threads, both by the script and the program.
 Try running with the sequential flag (-s), and if that is still being weird, change the solve() in sudoku.cpp to solve(false) (see the top of the next section for an explanation).